 Hot water heaters are workhorse appliances that undergo repeated use for years at a time.
-Eventually, these heaters will reach the end of their normal lifespan, or start developing premature problems that you should attend to sooner rather than later.
+Eventually, these heaters will reach the end of their normal lifespan, or start developing early problems that you should attend to sooner rather than later.
 Whether you own a unit powered by gas or electricity, one of the most common problems is leaking.
 While a small leak may seem like no cause for concern, it can quickly lead to such serious issues as floor damage, subfloor damage or even wall damage.
-A leak in your hot water tank can appear in various locations, including the bottom of the tank.
+A leak can appear in various locations, including leaks at the bottom of your hot water tank.
 A brief rundown will help explain the top causes of actual and apparent leaks at the bottom of your gas water heater.

 1) An Aging Water Heater

-The average hot water heater lasts anywhere from roughly eight to 12 years.
-A number of things can influence the actual lifespan of your unit, including its design and location inside your home, the quality of your local water supply, the regularity of heater maintenance and the skill of the individual who performed the heater installation.
+The average hot water heater lasts anywhere from roughly 10 to 15 years.
+Many things can influence the actual lifespan of your unit, including its design and location inside your home, the quality of your local water supply, the regularity of heater maintenance and the skill of the individual who performed the heater installation.
 When your gas hot water tank nears the end of its useful life, it can start to develop serious problems with rust and corrosion.
 Once the corrosion process advances far enough, leaks can begin to form in the bottom of the tank.
 You should take these leaks very seriously.
-If corrosion is the source of your problems, the bottom of the unit can fail completely and release gallons of water into the surrounding area.
+If corrosion is the source of your problems, the bottom of the unit can fail and release gallons of water into the surrounding area.

 2) A Loose Drain Valve